PROGRAM: Ecoinformatics and Climate Solutions/Antarctica Program

 This position will be based at Point Blue in the Antarctica Program and will be part of a multi-institution team that has been studying penguins and the Antarctic ecosystem for many decades.
 This productive collaboration between Point Blue, H.T Harvey, Oregon State University, and Arizona State University has led to the publication of more than 100 scientific journal articles; several of these articles were instrumental in justifying the need for the Ross Sea Marine Protected area, established in 2017 as one of the largest marine protected areas in the world.
 We continue to investigate questions such as: why are some colonies bigger than others, why do they occur where they do, what sort of environmental changes impact populations the most, and what is “normal” variability, with the goal of developing better understanding and sustainable management of the Antarctic ecosystem.

-The Program Biologist will be part of a team that studies Adélie penguin breeding and wintering ecology with the objective of increasing our understanding of population structuring of this and other species through time.
-Emphasis during the Biologist’s term will be on the long-term effects of early life conditions on individuals as they mature and use of devices deployed on penguins to monitor environmental change.
-Please see the research page on www.penguinscience.com for more specifics about the current project.
-Field work will involve a deployment of ~4 months (October-February) in Antarctica (pending approval of NSF and medical clearance).
-While in Antarctica, the Biologist will be stationed at a small field camp (2-5 people) at one of the penguin colonies on Ross Island.
+Emphasis during the Research Assistant’s term will be on the long-term effects of early life conditions on individuals as they mature and use of devices deployed on penguins to monitor environmental change and developing machine learning models to count penguins from UAV imagery.
+Field work will involve a deployment of ~3.5 months (November-February) in Antarctica (pending approval of NSF and medical clearance).
+While in Antarctica, the Research Assistant will be stationed at a small field camp (3-4 people) at one of the penguin colonies on Ross Island.
 The field crew works out of a small hut, sleeping in tents, accessible in good weather conditions only by helicopter from McMurdo station, which in turn is only accessible by military aircraft from New Zealand.
 Living conditions in the field are rustic, communal space is cramped, there is no running water (no showers).
 Temperatures range from -20 to +10 C, with intermittent severe wind and snowstorms.
-The Biologist will participate in several unmanned aerial vehicle (UAV) surveys and will be required to obtain FAA certification as a remote pilot prior to deployment to Antarctica.
-The remainder of the position will be based out of Point Blue headquarters in Petaluma, California.
-Working remotely outside the field season is supported.
+The Research Assistant will participate in several unmanned aerial vehicle (UAV) surveys and may be required to obtain FAA certification as a remote pilot prior to deployment to Antarctica.
+The remainder of the position (~ mid-Feb 2024- March) will be based out of Point Blue headquarters in Petaluma, California.
+Shared housing is provided.

 SKILLS / QUALIFICATIONS / EXPERIENCE